MAZHARMIK/Cpp-STL-Quick-Help/README.md

     while (s >> word)
         count++;
     cout << count;
-    NOTE: It will tokenize words on the basis of ' ' (space) characters Example-3
+    NOTE: It will tokenize words on the basis of ' ' (space by default) characters Example-3
     It can be used very well to extract numbers from string. string complex = "1+1i";